openenergymonitor/RFu_jeelib/README.md

 The RFu is a tiny ATmega328 + RFM12B radio (SRF can also be used) in Xbee form factor.
 <http://openmicros.org/index.php/articles/88-ciseco-product-documentation/236-rfu328-starter-guide>

-**This library should be used at all times with the RFu V1.1.**
+**THE STANDARD jeelib LIBRARY SHOULD NOT BE UPLOADED TO THE RFu V1.1**

 If the standard JeeLib is uploaded to the RFu V1.1 it will enter a reset loop and serial upload will stop working.
 For technical explanation and method to recover from this see below.

 ## Changes made the JeeLib library specific to the RFu V1.1 ##

-The library was renamed the RFu JeeLib to avoid confusion ans enable both to be installed in Arduino libraries folder.
+The library was renamed to 'RFu_JeeLib' to avoid confusion with the unmodified 'jeelib'.
+This also enables both libraries to be installed in Arduino libraries folder.

 ### The following changes where made to RF12.cpp ###

-RFM12B SS moved to Dig4/PD4 and INT moved to Dig3/INT1
+RFM12B SS moved to Dig4/PD4 and INT moved to Dig3/INT1:

 ```cpp
     #defined(CISECO_RFU)